-This paper has presented a methodology for using RTK GPS observations to improve the existing cadastral survey control infrastructure, based on an extensive survey carried out in Junee Shire Council, New South Wales, as part of the Geospatial Alliance Project (GAP).
-Of the 128 unestablished marks surveyed, 55% were able to be upgraded to established marks of Class C, while the quality of the remaining marks was updated to Class D or E. Improvements in the GPS survey design and more careful field procedures would have enabled an even higher percentage of marks to be classified as established.
-However, it should be remembered that this survey was carried out by inexperienced GNSS users and the lessons learnt will be of great benefit as the GAP project continues across the remaining council areas.
-It was found that ground observations obtained from Deposited Plans (DPs) provided valuable additional information for the adjustment.
+This paper has presented a methodology for using RTK GPS observations to improve the existing cadastral survey control infrastructure, based on an extensive survey carried out in Junee Shire Council as part of the Geospatial Alliance Project (GAP).
+Of the 128 unestablished marks surveyed, 55% were able to be upgraded to established marks of Class C, while the quality of the remaining marks was updated to Class D or E. Improvements in the GPS survey design would have enabled an even higher percentage of marks to be classified as established.
+Ground observations obtained from Deposited Plans (DPs) provided valuable additional information for the adjustment.

 The large number of already established marks surveyed enabled a thorough analysis of the accuracy achieved with the RTK GPS technique.
-The RTK positions of the established marks were compared against their SCIMS values, exceeding expectations with an accuracy (RMS) of 11 mm in the horizontal component and 34 mm in the height component (1o).
+The RTK positions of the established marks were compared against their SCIMS values, exceeding expectations with an accuracy (RMS) of 11 mm in the horizontal component and 34 mm in the height component (1 σ).
 In addition, the relative accuracy of the RTK GPS results was investigated by determining the bearing and grid distance between a subset of established marks.
-Of particular interest were short distances routinely encountered by cadastral surveyors, and it was shown that the results agreed very well with the values derived from SCIMS, easily meeting accuracy specifications stated in the Surveying and Spatial Information Regulation 2006.
+Of particular interest were short distances routinely encountered by cadastral surveyors, and it was shown that the results agreed very well with the values derived from SCIMS, easily meeting accuracy specifications stated in the Surveying Regulation 2006.

 The RTK GPS technique is well suited to improving survey control infrastructure for cadastral surveyors and has the potential to detect erroneous DP information.
-The ongoing expansion and densification of Continuously Operating Reference Station (CORS) networks, such as GPSnet [12] in Victoria and CORSnet-NSW [13], [7] in New South Wales, will further improve position accuracy and RTK range capabilities by providing Network RTK services [14]-[15].
-CORSnet-NSW, for instance, currently consists of about 50 GNSS reference stations and will be expanded to at least 70 stations by 2012.
+The ongoing expansion and densification of Continuously Operating Reference Station (CORS) networks, such as GPSnet (Hale et al., 2007) and CORSnet-NSW (Lands, 2009a; White et al., 2009) will further improve position accuracy and RTK range capabilities by providing network RTK services (e.g. Janssen, 2009; Norin et al., 2009).
 This infrastructure will provide cadastral surveyors with increasingly fast and easy access to highly accurate survey control, eliminating the need for surveyors to operate their own base station and thereby improving productivity.
 The presented methodology for updating existing survey control marks based on RTK GPS observations will also benefit from the increased number of CORS across the state, potentially removing the need for a temporary base station.